fcorti/alfresco-audit-analysis-reporting/Pentaho/Pentaho v6.0 development environment setup.md

-A.A.A.R. - Pentaho Sparkl Application - Pentaho v6.0
+A.A.A.R. - Pentaho Sparkl Application - Pentaho v6.0, v6.1
 ===

-In this documentation is shared the setup of the development environment with Pentaho v6.0.
+In this documentation is shared the setup of the development environment with Pentaho v6.0, v6.1.
 The setup is useful to the projects contained in the A.A.A.R. repository and it is not written with the generic intent to discuss how to develop into Pentaho.

 For the official and complete documentation, please refer to the [Pentaho web page](http://www.pentaho.com).

 ## Target

-As detailed by the Company, **Pentaho v6.0** uses Java 8.
+As detailed by the Company, **Pentaho v6.0+** uses Java 8.
-In this tutorial we are going to work on a **Ubuntu 14.04.02 LTS** distribution of Linux, supposing you are working with the bash shell.
+In this tutorial we are going to work on a **Ubuntu 15.04** distribution of Linux, supposing you are working with the bash shell.

 Before starting to work, please remember to execute the commands below.